mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ## Step 4. **Services**:

-In this section, you are selecting which services are going to be provided to your new project.
+In this step, you are selecting which services are going to be provided to your new project.
 The list of the services available is conformed with the Mia Platform license that you have purchased.

 ![create-project4](img/create-project4.png)

 ## Step 5. **Configure API Key**:

-In this section, you are required to set up Client's accesses to your APIs:
+In this step, you are required to set up Client's accesses to your APIs:

    * **API Key** (*required*): this is the API Key.
 It can be generated randomly.